varun872/DiveIntoIndianInflationForecastingTechniques/README.md

 We noticed that ARIMA model predicted values which were way different from test values\
 Plotted graph of the predicted values with the original values showed a straight line which implied that the prediction was incorrect

 ### Model Building 2 -SARIMA
-We have used auto_arima function from pmdarima library which finds the best sarima model for the given data and returns the model.
+We have used auto_arima function from pmdarima library which finds the best sarima model for the given data and returns the model.\
-The best SARIMA which we got using the above function has order = (2,1,0) and seasonal_order=(0,1,2,12).
+The best SARIMA parameters we got using the above function has order = (2,1,0) and seasonal_order=(0,1,2,12).\
 Even for SARIMA we have used 80:20 train test split for training the model.

 ### Observations
 The graph plotted between predicted values and original values shows that they are almost similar to each other but with a gap between them.